Google Translate

 Individual Supports

 M4R seeks to support students at every stage of their recovery.
-Whether you are at the beginning stage of your recovery journey or someone in long term recovery, we offer peer and professional support to help you achieve and maintain your sobriety.
-Email kvinther@calpoly.edu for a meeting with pro-staff, or email recovery@calpoly.edu to get added to our student GroupMe or seek out peer support.
+Whether you are at the beginning stages of your recovery journey or are maintaining long-term recovery, we offer peer and professional support to help you achieve and maintain your recovery process.
+Email recovery@calpoly.edu to get added to our student Slack or seek out peer support.

 Davis Henegar Memorial Scholarship